 Muscle Electrophysiology in soccer.

 This group of students was interested in how electromyography changes when making different strength kicks in soccer: kicks made for small distances, like close passes, and kicks made for big distances, like aiming for the goal or to a player that’s far away.
-To do this, we placed two signal electrodes in the abductor muscle of the quadriceps, and the ground on the knee.
-We then placed masking tape in the floor, marking the distance in meters, and the subject kicked the soccer ball to a friend waiting at the various meter marks.
+To do this, the group placed two signal electrodes in the abductor muscle of the quadriceps, and the ground on the knee.
+The students then placed masking tape in the floor, marking the distance in meters, and the subject kicked the soccer ball to a friend waiting at the various meter marks.

 As you can see quite nicely, the amplitude of the EMG of the quadriceps increases as the soccer ball kicks become more forceful.
 This was our hypothesis, that as you recruit more and more muscle fibers during a movement, the EMG signal amplitude will increase due to the higher number of action potentials generated and the superposition that results.